louie-github/pixel-volte-patch/README.en.md

 #### Optional

-only if installing Schizuku using ADB
+only if installing Shizuku using ADB

 - Windows, macOS or Linux PC with [Android Platform Tools](https://developer.android.com/studio/command-line/adb) installed
 - USB-A to USB-C or USB-C to USB-C cable to connect Pixel to the PC